General Camping Information

 Walk-in campers will not be permitted for the 2020 season.
 All campers must make reservations in advance of their stay.
 Reservations must include the names of all campers.
 Visitors to campsites will not be permitted, only registered campers will be permitted in the campground.

 Pursuant to Governor Lamont’s Executive Order 7BBB, all travelers entering Connecticut from a state with a positive test rate higher than 10 per 100,000 residents, or higher than a 10% test positivity rate over a seven-day rolling average, are directed to self-quarantine for a period of 14 days.
-The states that currently meet this threshold are: Alabama, Arkansas, Arizona, California, Florida, Georgia, Iowa, Idaho, Louisiana, Mississippi, North Carolina, Nevada, South Carolina, Tennessee, Texas, and Utah.
-This list will be continually updated as the situation develops across the country.
-Please review the Connecticut Travel Advisory webpage of Connecticut’s COVID-19 Response website for any updates to this list.
+A list is continually updated as the situation develops across the country.
+Please review the Connecticut Travel Advisory webpage of Connecticut’s COVID-19 Response website for the current list.

 The Connecticut Department of Energy & Environmental Protection provides 1400 campsites throughout the state including 38 rustic cabins